spectrum-health-systems/tingen-web-service/README.md

 ## Stable releases

+> WARNING!
+> Stable releases are not intended for production environments outside of Spectrum Health Systems.
+Use at your own risk!

 Once the development version of Tingen has been tested and verified to be **stable**, Tingen and Outpost31 are compiled into [Tingen](https://github.com/spectrum-health-systems/Tingen).

 <div align="center">
 	<table>